richardgaywood/paydata.org/content/houserules/characters/downtime.md

 Substitute in Ritual Spellcasting or Alchemy if that’s what you’re learning

 Learning the spell takes two entire scenes, divided by the number of hits on the test.
 This means you can learn more than one spell in a single scene, as long as you have 4+ hits on the test.
 Other than that, you don’t get any sort of refund for part-used scenes, however.

-### Get Augmented

-It takes time to have ‘ware installed, recover from the surgery, and then learn how to use your new abilities.
-This varies with how invasive the ‘ware is:

-* 0-1 Essence: 1 scene
-* 1-2 Essence: 2 scenes
-* 2-3: 4 scenes
-* 3+: 6 scenes

-### Training Montage

-Except where noted below, increasing skills or attributes doesn’t require any scenes.
-You pick it up on the job, so to speak.
-Knowledge skill increases never require a scene.

-However, these increases do need downtime:

-* Increasing an attribute to higher than 2 points less than your racial maximum (ie 4 for humans): 2 scenes
-* Increase a skill beyond 6: 2 scenes

 ### Other